fsmMLK/inkscapeMadeEasy/_sources/index.rst.txt

 >>>                 |-- textext.inx
 >>>                 |-- textext.py

-**Inkscape's extension directory** Your inkscape extension directory location can be found opening Inkskape and selecting ``Edit>Preferences>System`` and checking ``User Extensions``  field.
+**Inkscape's extension directory** Your inkscape extension directory location can be found opening Inkscape and selecting ``Edit>Preferences>System`` and checking ``User Extensions``  field.
 (Windows users: you can easily open this directory using Windows Explorer by copying the text in this field and pasting on Windows Explorer's search bar)

 **LaTeX package requirement**

-If LaTeX support is enables (see below), you will need in your system the following LaTeX packages: amsmath, amsthm, amsbsy, amsfonts, amssymb, siunitx, steinmetz.
+If LaTeX support is enabled (see below), you will need in your system the following LaTeX packages: amsmath, amsthm, amsbsy, amsfonts, amssymb, siunitx, steinmetz.

-Linux users: You might find useful installing the packages ``texlive-science``,   ``texlive-pictures`` and ``texlive-latex-base`` (debian based distros) from your package manager.
+Linux users: You might find useful installing the packages ``texlive-science``,   ``texlive-pictures`` and ``texlive-latex-base`` (Debian based distros) from your package manager.
 They should provide most (all?) needed LaTeX packages.

 **Disabling LaTeX support**